Aiming for factor4 of molding factories

 In order to solve these seemingly contradictory issues, it is necessary to review new materials, technologies, and structural designs, and various manufacturers are conducting research on a daily basis.

-There are various molding methods to Reduction in part weight, and we will introduce three molding methods that are used for automobiles and aircraft.
+There are various molding methods to Reduction in part weight, and we will introduce three molding methods that are used for automobiles and aircrafts.

-The first is molding using fiber reinforced plastic (FRP), and the types of materials include carbon fiber reinforced plastic (CFRP), glass fiber reinforced plastic (GFRP), aramid fiber reinforced plastic (AFRP), etc. .
+The first is fiber reinforced plastic (FRP) molding.
+The types of materials include carbon fiber reinforced plastic (CFRP), glass fiber reinforced plastic (GFRP) and aramid fiber reinforced plastic (AFRP).

 Compression molding is mainly used for large parts used in automobiles and aircraft, and injection molding is used for small precision parts.
 In both cases, fiber is mixed with the resin raw material and molded to obtain higher strength and rigidity than ordinary plastic, so it can be used as a substitute for metal parts, or because the thickness of itself can be reduced, strength is improved.
 This is a molding method that enables weight reduction while maintaining the weight.